aoijs/documentation/functions/usdban.md

 });
 ```

-{% hint style="danger" %}
-We recommend adding an `$onlyPerms[ban;Error when no permissions.]` at the bottom of the command!
+> ❗ We recommend adding an `$onlyPerms[ban;Error when no permissions.]` at the bottom of the command!

-This way only people who have permission to ban will be able to ban other members.
+> ❗ This way only people who have permission to ban will be able to ban other members.
-{% endhint %}

 Example of the code with `$onlyPerms[]` to avoid bans without permissions: